 The Grammar and Usage section of the test evaluates a student's ability to understand and apply fundamental language principles.
-This includes:
+It focuses on how well students use correct sentence structure, verb tense, and word choice, as well as their ability to recognize and correct common grammar errors.

 Which sentence is correct?